dt-alliances/cas-quickstart/SLO.md

 <img src="images/webhook-list-eval.png" width="75%" height="75%">

 ## Step 5: Trigger sequence

+A UI enhancement is coming, but for now you need to make an API call or use the Keptn CLI to trigger a sequence to run.
+To make this task easier, the `scripts/trigger.sh` script in this repo will send in the various Cloud Automation events using the Keptn CLI and JSON event templates found in the `scripts/events/` subfolder.
+You will run this script from the SSH shell when directed to as part of the use cases.

+### Setup steps

 1. To trigger the sequence, from the SSH terminal run this command